 Evening: Michter’s Distillery.
 Take a late afternoon or early evening tour of Michter’s Distillery.
-The 1 hour Discovery Tour ends with a tasting, and a chance to mix your own cocktail, at their bar on the second floor.
+The 1 hour Discovery Tour ends with a tasting at their bar on the second floor.

 Dinner: Proof on Main.
 Walk across the street to Proof on Main.
 If you are still craving more bourbon, this restaurant is famous for their cocktails and bourbon and whiskey flights.

 For more ideas of what to do in Louisville, read our article about the best things to do in Louisville.

 This is the biggest driving day on this Kentucky Bourbon Trail itinerary.
 Green River sits out in Owensboro, almost a two-hour drive from Louisville.
 However, there are few places to visit out this way, if you are interested.